 Located along the southeast coast of Italy near Bari, Grotta Palazzese is a one-of-a-kind eatery.
 This restaurant is situated in a limestone cave about 50 feet above the water’s edge.
 The cave is lit with gas lanterns and candles, making it very romantic.
 Guests have the option of dining at the edge of the cave with a water view or deep within the grotto.
 The menu favors locally sourced seafood.

 6. A restaurant located in a wine vault

-At the Catacombs Restaurant in Lancaster, Pennsylvania, diners sit at tables surrounded by stone-lined vaults 43-feet underneath the restaurant's sister brewery.
+At the Catacombs Restaurant in Lancaster, Pennsylvania, diners sit at tables surrounded by stone-lined vaults 43-feet underneath the restaurant’s sister brewery.
 Before they descend to the catacombs, diners are taken by a costumed guide throughout the brewery.
 They also have the option of a ghost tour.
-The restaurant seats just 20 people, so reservations are a must.
+This restaurant dining experience seats just 20 people, so reservations are a must.
 The menu features a good selection of traditional meat and seafood entrees.

 7. A bar in a former speakeasy

 Located in Halifax, Canada, Noble is a secret bar inside a former 1930s-era speakeasy.
 You have to know the password to be directed to this part of the establishment.
-If you answer correctly, you're escorted down a spiral staircase and a narrow hallway to a metal door.
-When your guide throws open the latch and opens the door, you're transported back to the 1920s and 1930s, with period music and floor-to-ceiling bookcases filled with books of the era.
-The password changes frequently, but you can find clues on the bar's sister restaurant's website, themiddlespoon.com.
+If you answer correctly, you’re escorted down a spiral staircase and a narrow hallway to a metal door.
+When your guide throws open the latch and opens the door, you’re transported back to the 1920s and 1930s, with period music, vintage-style décor, and floor-to-ceiling bookcases filled with books of the era.
+The password changes frequently, but you can find clues on the bar’s sister restaurant’s website, themiddlespoon.com.
 Want to know if Noble is open?
 Look for the green cactus in the window.

-8. A restaurant in a treehouse
+8. A restaurant by a waterfall

 9. A restaurant in tepee